GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/storage-and-cookies/index.md

 ### Partitioning {: #storage-partitioning }

 Partitioning is where keys are introduced for stored data to limit where it can be accessed.
+Storage has historically been keyed by origin.

-When enabled, [storage partitioning][storage-partitioning] introduces changes to how partitioning keys are defined to prevent certain types of cross-site tracking.
+Starting in Chrome 115, [storage partitioning][storage-partitioning] introduces changes to how partitioning keys are defined to prevent certain types of cross-site tracking.
 In practice, this means that if site A embeds an iframe containing site B, site B will not be able to access the same storage it would usually have when navigated to directly.

 To mitigate the impact of this in extensions, two exemptions apply: